Thank you for sending your enquiry! One of our team members will contact you shortly.

 1. Overview

-- Making R more friendly, R and available GUIs
+- Making R more accessible: R and available Graphical User Interfaces (GUIs)

 - An introductory session

-- Executing commands from or diverting output to a file
+- Executing commands from files or redirecting output to files

 - CSV files